 3.5 Inspection and Acceptance of Certificates

-You warrant to ISRG and the public-at-large, and You agree, that You will immediately inspect the contents of Your Certificate (“Initial Inspection”), and to immediately request revocation if you become aware of any inaccuracies, errors, defects, or other problems (collectively, “Certificate Problems”) with Your Certificate.
+You warrant to ISRG and the public-at-large, and You agree, that You will immediately inspect the contents of Your Certificate (“Initial Inspection”) and will immediately request revocation if you become aware of any inaccuracies, errors, defects, or other problems with Your Certificate.
 Your ACME Client Software may perform this task for You.
 You agree that You will have accepted Your Certificate when You first use Your Certificate or the corresponding Private Key after obtaining Your Certificate, or if You fail to request revocation of Your Certificate immediately following Initial Inspection.

 3.6 Installation and Use of Your Certificate